Gerald Hodges: Professional career

+Pre-draft

-Prior to the draft, NFL.com graded Hodges at 72/100, listing him as a second to third round pick who should be an eventual starter in the NFL and compared him to former linebacker Quincy Black, who was drafted in the third round of the 2007 NFL draft by the Tampa Bay Buccaneers.
+Prior to the draft, NFL.com graded Hodges at 72/100, listing him as a second to third round pick who should be an eventual starter in the NFL and compared him to former linebacker Quincy Black, who was selected in the third round of the 2007 NFL draft by the Tampa Bay Buccaneers.
 Matt Miller of Bleacher Report considered Hodges a fifth-round pick, while NFL analyst Mel Kiper Jr. graded him as a possible third-rounder.
 CBS Sports had Hodges ranked as the 17th-best linebacker prospect in the draft.

-At the Combine, Hodges ran the 40-yard dash in 4.70 seconds and had a 119.0 inches (9'11" or 3.02m) on his broad jump.
-He also completed 22 reps on the weight bench at 225-pounds (13th best among linebackers).
-At PSU's Pro Day, he also had a 9'11" broad jump and a 35" vertical.
-He measured at 6'1", 243 lbs at the Combine and 6'2", 233 at his Pro Day.
+At the NFL Combine, Hodges completed 22 reps on the weight bench at 225 pounds (13th best among linebackers).

 Minnesota Vikings

-Hodges was selected by the Minnesota Vikings in the fourth round, with the 120th overall pick of the 2013 NFL Draft.
+Hodges was selected by the Minnesota Vikings in the fourth round, with the 120th overall pick of the 2013 NFL draft.
 Hodges signed a four-year, $2.515 million deal with the Vikings on May 14, 2013.
 After the signing of Jasper Brinkley, Hodges and Brinkley switched jerseys.
-Due to the injury of Anthony Barr, Hodges was able to have a breakout season topping his rookie seasons.
+Due to the injury of Anthony Barr, Hodges was able to have a breakout season topping his rookie season expectations.
 He ended his 2014 season with 66 combined tackles, 0.5 sacks, an interception for a touchdown, and 7 pass deflections.

 San Francisco 49ers

-On October 6, 2015, the Vikings traded Hodges to the San Francisco 49ers for center Nick Easton and a sixth round pick in the 2016 NFL Draft.
+On October 6, 2015, the Vikings traded Hodges to the San Francisco 49ers for center Nick Easton and a sixth round pick in the 2016 NFL draft.

 In 2016, Hodges played in 15 games with 12 starts, recording career-highs of 83 tackles, 3 sacks, and two interceptions.